huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 **Convert Image Datatype**

 The images in the training data set are of the jpeg format, with float data values range from 0-1.
 The test images are of the png format, range from 0-255.
 To be consistent with the images type in the later process.
-I first convert the training image data type to int type with value from 0 to 255 (cell # 6)
+I first convert the training image data type to int type with value from 0 to 255 ('cell #6')

-**Color Space Feature**
+**Spatial Feature**

-Color space feature uses the raw pixel values of the images and flattens them into a vector.
+Spatial feature uses the raw pixel values of the images and flattens them into a vector.
 To reduce the size of the image, I performed spatial binning on an image by resizing the image to the lower resolution.

 To reduce the number of features, only the saturation channel in the HLS color space is used, based on the assumption that the saturation channel would be a good representation of the image, because the cars are more likely to have a more prominent appearance.

-Here is an example of an image in S_channel and the value of color space features.
+Here is an example of an image in Satuation Channel and the value of the Spatial features.

 ![alt text][image2]

-(cell #6-7)

 **Color Histogram Features**
 The code for this step is contained in cell # in  the notebook.